 Where you live will also increase or decreases the chances of accidents.
-Let’s say you live in a very populated area, you’re more likely to have a collision.
+Let’s say you live in a very populated area; you’re more likely to have a collision.
 Location is also all about other drivers.
-If you live in an area where statistics say there’s a lot of car thefts or uninsured drivers, you’re going to pay more.
+If you live in an area where statistics say there are a lot of car thefts or uninsured drivers, you’re going to pay more.

 How much your car costs will also increase or decrease your insurance rate.
 For example, if your car would cost a lot to replace, you will pay more.
 If your vehicle doesn’t cost that much to replace, you probably won’t be paying as much.

 For those of you currently serving, some agencies do offer military discounts.
 USAA and Geico are examples.
 However, you can also save by storing your car on base while deployed.
 Talk to a representative if you’re leaving your vehicle behind state-side and no one will be driving it.